SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 You don't call these methods yourself ---
 Swift transforms the ``if``--``else`` block for you.
-However, showing the result of the transformation makes it easier to see how your code is transformed when you use the DSL syntax.
+However, showing the result of the transformation makes it easier to see how Swift transforms your code when you use the DSL syntax.

 To add support for writing ``for`` loops in the drawing DSL,